DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-03-14-helping-users-decide-if-candidates-meet-the-itt-criteria.md

 We believe there is a lot of interpretation and ambiguity in the ITT criteria.
 This leads to training providers being unsure on how to assess candidates, especially if they have equivalent qualifications.

-We wanted to test providers' understanding of the ITT criteria so that we can better support them when they make decisions about candidates.
+We wanted to test providers’ understanding of the ITT criteria so that we can better support them when they make decisions about candidates.

 We also wanted to understand more about how providers assess candidates and who makes the final decision on an application.